 Currently, approximately 50,000 copies of the two songbooks have been distributed to schools and orphanages throughout the country.
 Each songbook includes a CD and cassette tape.
 An accompanying teacher's guide for each songbook was also developed in 2010 after Pascale returned to Afghanistan to assess the project.
 She found that "Afghan teachers rarely have training opportunities, and are desperate to learn more effective strategies for engaging students in learning."

-The Folkloric Tales for Literacy Project will result in the collection, publication, and distribution of 5,000 copies of a new book and accompanying teacher's guide.
+The Folkloric Tales for Literacy Project will result in the collection, publication, and distribution of 5,000 copies of the new book and accompanying teacher's guide, which Pascale will write.
 The project will be done in collaboration with the Ministry of Education, and will ensure that children in isolated parts of the country can get the book and that teachers around the country will have access to the teacher's guide.
 Trivision Studios, an Afghan owned and operated media and printing company located in Kabul, who has partnered with this project since the beginning, will print this third book.
-Currently, a fundraising effort is going on, and the research and collection process is expected to be finished in 2017.
-Printing and distribution is anticipated to occur in early 2018.
+Printing and distribution is anticipated to occur in 2018.

 Pascale is often asked whether there is concern that the Taliban will target schools where children are exposed to the music.
 Her response is always the same: "There has never been even one Afghan who has mentioned any concern.
 In fact, quite the opposite reaction occurs.
 They are thrilled to have their children's songs back again.
 They see this as a valuable and essential project and encourage us to keep doing it.
 If there had been any hesitation, I wouldn't have continued the project."